-We did not adopt any changes in the first half of fiscal 2012 that had a material effect on these critical accounting policies nor did we make any changes to our accounting policies in the first half of fiscal 2012 that changed these critical accounting policies.
+We did not adopt any changes in the fiscal year to date period ended September 29, 2012 that had a material effect on these critical accounting policies nor did we make any changes to our accounting policies in the fiscal year to date period ended September 29, 2012 that changed these critical accounting policies.
 See the section below for a discussion pertaining to our goodwill.